isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Food.md

 ------
 <details>
-<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Local heritage enthusiast, Jerome Lim, is best know for his blog, "The Long and Winding Road", in which he documents Singapore's evolving urban landscape through words and images.
-Having studied in St Jospeh's Institution during the 1970s, he has fond memory this restaurant.
-Click to read what how remembered it <a href="https://thelongnwindingroad.wordpress.com/2009/05/10/bras-basah-road/" target="_blank">blog</a>.</span></summary>
+<summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#353839">Local heritage enthusiast, Jerome Lim, is best know for his blog, <a href="https://thelongnwindingroad.wordpress.com/2009/05/10/bras-basah-road/" target="_blank">"The Long and Winding Road"</a>, in which he documents Singapore's evolving urban landscape.
+Having studied in St Jospeh's Institution during the 1970s, he has fond memories of this restaurant.
+Click or tap here to read what he wrote in his blog.</span></summary>
 <br>
 <span style="font-weight: 400; font-size: 20px; font-style: normal; color:#778899">"I do also have fleeting memories from my early childhood, of Rendezvous, a café of sorts, well known for its Nasi Padang, which my parents brought me to from time to time, which was located at the northern end of the road, in a shop house, where the Rendezvous Hotel is located now.
 I remember the glass windows decorated with gold letters, through which one could see the rows of Nasi Padang dishes displayed on the shelves of the glass cabinet beside the window."</span>